geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 math: true
 ---

-In this article we'll derive the well known formulas (and some not so well known ones) for nonlinear least squares fitting from a Bayesian perspective from scratch.
+In this article, we'll derive from scratch the well known formulas --and some not so well known ones-- for nonlinear least squares fitting from a Bayesian perspective.
 We'll be using only elementary linear algebra and elementary calculus.
-It turns out this is a valuable exercise, because it allows us to clearly state our assumptions about the problem and imbue unambigous meaning every aspect of the least squares fitting process.
+It turns out, that this is a valuable exercise, because it allows us to clearly state our assumptions about the problem and assign unambigous meaning to all components of the least squares fitting process.

 I went into this rabbit hole when trying to understand why two well-respected optimization libraries, namely [the GSL](https://www.gnu.org/software/gsl/doc/html/nls.html#covariance-matrix-of-best-fit-parameters) and Google's [Ceres Solver](http://ceres-solver.org/nnls_covariance.html) give two slightly different results for the covariance matrices of the best fit parameters.
-It turns out both are correct, but they imply slightly different assumptions about our prior knowledge of the problem.
+As it turns out, both are correct, but they imply slightly different states of prior knowledge about the problem.

 # 1. Nonlinear Least Squares Fitting

-Assume we have a vector of observations $$\boldsymbol{y} \in \mathbb{R}^{N_y}$$ that we want to "fit" with a _model function_
+Assume we have a vector of $$N_y$$ observations $$\boldsymbol{y} \in \mathbb{R}^{N_y}$$ that we want to "fit" with a _model function_
 $$\boldsymbol{f}(\boldsymbol{p}) \in \mathbb{R}^{N_y}$$ that depends on $$N_p$$
 parameters $$\boldsymbol{p} \in \mathbb{R}^{N_p}$$.
 Then, the process of least